michelled/weavly.org/src/activities/setting-up-the-stage.md

   - title: Little Red Riding Hood
     author: Mary Alperin
     coverImage: /assets/media/little-red-riding-hood.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

-In this activity, learners use the C2LC’s background editor to set the stage for their story.
-Learners can explore different features to create scenes and change their own background.
-Items can be added to the scene, changed in colour, resized and adjusted in the scene to the learner's liking.
-The background editor gives options for sounds effects and animation for customization.
+In this activity, learners use Weavly’s background editor to set the stage for their story.
+Learners can explore different features to create scenes and change the background.
+Items can be added to the scene, changed in color, and resized to the learner's liking.
+The background editor gives options for sounds effects and animation for customization as well.

 ## Steps

-* Work with learner to pick a story
+* Work with the learner to pick a story
 * Read the story together
 * Engage learner in a conversation about how they want to plan a stage for that story
 * Open the background editor